 SaluSpa provides two filters with the purchase of the Fiji AirJet Hot Tub.
 You only use one filter at a time, but every few days, you need to remove the filter and cleanse it with hard running water.
 After a while, you’ll need to replace the filter completely.

-A few days after setting up the hot tub, I went to a pool and hot tub store and had my water’s ph tested so I could add the right types of chemicals to prevent bacteria from growing.
+A few days after setting up the hot tub, I went to a pool and hot tub store and had my water’s pH tested so I could add the right types of chemicals to prevent bacteria from growing.
 Because I’ve tested a few hot tubs in the past, I had most of the chemicals – chlorine, calcium, alkalinity increaser/decreaser, etc. – on hand.
 If you are just starting out with a new inflatable hot tub, keep in mind that you will have to spend a decent amount of money on chemicals and air filters to maintain the spa and keep it clean.

 No matter the case, it is not always an easy task to empty, deflate, and store a hot tub, especially if it is designed to fit more than four people.
 As a solo woman, I struggled with this aspect with the Helsinki and Hawaii Hot Tubs.
 They were simply too large for me to easily move around on my own, and that resulted in strained muscles and a few tears in the hot tub material that needed to be patched up.

 I can tell now that I’m not going to have the same issue with the SaluSpa Fiji AirJet Inflatable Hot Tub.
 The hot tub and the pump are considerably smaller in comparison to the other two that I’ve tested.
 In the past, I’ve put off emptying the hot tub, cleaning it out, or moving it to storage because it was such a cumbersome task.
-With the SaluSpa Fiji AirJet Inflatable Hot Tub I don’t have the same concerns.
-It’s less than 60 lbs. when deflated after all.
+With the SaluSpa Fiji AirJet Inflatable Hot Tub, I don’t have the same concerns.
+It’s less than 60 lbs. when deflated, after all.

 Like the SaluSpa Fiji Hot Tub, the Bestway SaluSpa Helsinki is only equipped with AirJets, while the Hawaii Hot Tub has the added benefit of two back massage jets in every single corner.
 These additional jets provide a more relaxing spa experience.
-One the other hand, the Bestway Maldives Hydrojet Pro is a step up from the Hawaii Hot Tub in that it is equipped with LED lights, built-in seats, and a foot massage system.
+On the other hand, the Bestway Maldives Hydrojet Pro is a step up from the Hawaii Hot Tub in that it is equipped with LED lights, built-in seats, and a foot massage system.

 If you’re looking for something that is comparable in size to the SaluSpa Fiji Hot Tub, you could go with the SaluSpa Zurich Airjet Inflatable Hot with EnergySense Cover, as it has an insulated cover that is 40 percent more energy efficient than other covers.
 There is also the SaluSpa Madrid AirJet Inflatable Hot Tub With App Control.
-It is compatible to the Bestway Smart Hub App which allows you to control the hot tub’s temperature, timer, filter, and massage system.
+It is compatible with the Bestway Smart Hub App, which allows you to control the hot tub’s temperature, timer, filter, and massage system.

-Saluspa Fiji Airjet Hot Tub: Verdict
+Should you buy the Saluspa Fiji Airjet Hot Tub?

 The SaluSpa Fiji AirJet Hot Tub is a great portable hot tub that provides a relaxing experience at an affordable price.
 If you’re a single person, couple, three-person family, or two roommates living together, I’d absolutely suggest this hot tub.